GBKS/bitcoin-design/bitcoin-wallet-ui-kit.md

 You will need a Figma account to use the kit.
 On the [kit page](https://www.figma.com/community/file/916680391812923706/Bitcoin-Wallet-UI-Kit-(work-in-progress)), press `Duplicate` to create your own copy of the file.
 You can freely modify it and use it as you desire.

+Some use case ideas:

+- The foundation for a new Bitcoin wallet project
+- A reference for how to solve a specific user flow or interface execution
+- Create mockups and prototypes to include in the [Bitcoin Design Guide](https://bitcoin.design/guide/)
+- Developers can pick certain elements from the UI kit to include in their application
+- What else...?

 ## How to contribute

 The kit is a big work-in-progress and you are welcome to chip in.
 If you have feedback, leave a comment directly in the Figma file or message me on [Twitter](https://twitter.com/gbks).
 What's helpful: